CasperAntonPoulsen/AlgoFainessExam/README.md

-# Credit Card Default Rate Fairness Project
+# De-biasing Student Performance Data
 - project for Algorithmic Fairness course at ITU
 - requires at least python 3.10